BlockstreamResearch/bip-frost-dkg/README.md

 ## Acknowledgments

-We thank Lloyd Fournier (LLFourn) and Sivaram (siv2r) for their comments and contributions to this document.
+We thank Lloyd Fournier (LLFourn) for their comments and contributions to this document.